ChrisMontez/trail_bot/README.md

 ## :thought_balloon: Background
 Appalachian hikers often find themselves in need of weather data at locations with no access to internet.
 This application allows hikers to recieve the information they require using their mobile network connection rather than the internet.
-When a SMS message containing a trail-shelter is sent to trail_bot, it responds with the current weather data and a three-day forecast at the shelters location.
+When a SMS message containing the name of a trail-shelter is sent to trail_bot, it responds with the current weather data and a three-day forecast at the shelters location.